Layer 1: Permission grants

 Audit log

 Every committed change, every rejected-by-floor attempt, every expired plan that timed out without confirmation — they all go in your audit log.
-You can review it via Settings, and an AI assistant can read it back to you on request (“show me everything you changed in the last week”).
-The audit row includes: what action, what risk score, who committed it, what the before/after state was, and which floor tripped if any.Best practices
+There’s no dashboard page for it yet; the log is available through the activity API, and the easiest way to read it is to just ask a connected assistant (“show me everything you changed in the last week”).
+The audit row includes: what action, what risk score, who committed it, what the before/after state was, and which floor tripped if any.
+Rejections at commit time — wrong confirmation token, the plan’s params changed between preview and commit, a floor that tightened mid-flight — are logged with their reason too, so a probing pattern shows up instead of vanishing silently.Best practices

 - If you run flash sales, expect more confirmations.
 Sales by their nature push risk up.
 The system will ask.
 That’s working as intended; click through.